thbt/tamagoji/readme.md

 Small command line nodejs app built for the [technical test of Image Intelligence](https://gist.github.com/davidvuong/90f8ac0916dd3e14fad014bc814614ff).

 The game was developped with NodeJS, ESLint, and Jest.

+The logic of how the tamagoji live is in the Tamagoji class.
+Interacting with an instance is done through the public methods.

+Thanks to NodeJS single threaded event loop, we don't have to worry about concurrency.

 Run the tests with `npm test` and start the game with `npm start`.